-Federal regulations stipulate that in order to continue to be eligible for Title IV financial aid (including subsidized and unsubsidized Direct Loans), you must be making satisfactory progress toward a degree.
+Federal regulations stipulate that in order to continue to be eligible for Title IV financial aid (including Unsubsidized Direct Loans, Direct Grad PLUS Loans, and Federal Work Study), you must be making satisfactory progress toward a degree.

 Full-time students at ASL do NOT make satisfactory academic progress if they: